lcgarman/MJHP_analysis/README.md

 This completes the first MJHP analysis.

 Now, navigate to the HKL directory, and copy over the FILENAME.mjin file from the 2theta directory.
-This file now requires a few additional lines as follows:
+This file now requires a few additional lines:
 ```
 IN_FILENAME